 Yoga, on the other hand, actually creates GABA in the brain.
 When you practice Yoga, even for one session, the levels of GABA in your brain increase, which explains one of the reasons why people who regularly practice Yoga are so calm and happy.

 Practicing gratitude, acknowledging the good things in your life and living in a state of appreciation for all that you have, rather than focusing on what you don’t have, is a powerful and effective way to create instant happiness.
-Instead of dwelling on the absence of alcohol in your life this October, reflect on all that you do have, all the ways that life is good, and how much healthier you feel as a resut of a break from the booze.
-I will celebrate 3 years of sobriety in October, and when I find myself briefly wondering if I will drink again, I focus on how much better my life is in sobriety, and all thoughts of missing alcohol disappear!
+Instead of dwelling on the absence of alcohol in your life this January, reflect on all that you do have, all the ways that life is good, and how much healthier you feel as a resut of a break from the booze.
+I celebrated 4 years of sobriety in October, and when I find myself briefly wondering if I will drink again, I focus on how much better my life is in sobriety, and all thoughts of missing alcohol disappear!

 Learn more about the benefits of gratitude here